bagggage/win-io-driver/README.md

 # Usage

+Before, you have to compile or install driver.
+See [installation guide](/install/INSTAL.md).

 Driver registers device and link it to a file named `ISA-IO`.
 You might open it and then can use `IOCTL_*` commands to get access to the `in`/`out`.